nergalex/f5-xc-ce-kvm-aws/readme.rst

    :width: 500
    :alt: Architecture - same VPC

-Egress doors (FW and explicit web proxy) can be in remote VPCs.
+Egress doors (FW and explicit web proxy) can be in a different *egress* VPC.

 .. image:: ./_pictures/design.svg
    :align: center